 Tech recruiting requires constant innovation, that’s no news to the industry.
 To hire developers and other tech professionals to work on promising IT projects, you need to know the hiring trends that shape the future of recruitment process and shift along with the 4IR, 4th Industrial Revolution.
 It affects both technical and business worlds.
 Your awareness now could influence future hiring decisions and, who knows, could be the deciding factor in the company's success.

 The future of recruiting

-To make the processes more efficient and client-oriented, a lot of tech leaders and staffing agencies shift to automatized CV scanning technologies to filter through a lot (and we mean A LOT) of candidates to find the best fits for the company.
+To make the processes more efficient and client-oriented, a lot of tech leaders and technology staffing service providers shift to automatized CV scanning technologies to filter through a lot (and we mean A LOT) of candidates to find the best fits for the company.

 AI chatbots redefine the future of recruiting stages by taking the workload off of the humans’ hands and sifting through information like they were made for it (in fact, they were).
 They can source candidates, screen and shortlist them, manage recruitment logistics, administrate the periods of onboarding and probation, and activate recruitment referral campaigns.
 Moreover, AI chatbots give companies room for gamification.
 And, they can do it 24/7!

 All of this will be done under the watchful eyes of experienced HR professionals, who will step in when the human touch is needed.
 Even in the future of technical recruiting, new processes will require data and recruitment marketing strategies to be useful.
 Right now the most valuable asset new technology can provide is saved time for the HR team to spend on more pressing recruiting objectives — personalized approach in interviews, analytics, milestone check-ups, employee experience management, etc.